fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### April, 2023

-I got an internship at [StackIt](https://nowstackit.com) and will be working as a Software Engineer Intern. *At StackIt, we wish to take Spreadsheets into a new era.
+I got an internship at [StackIt](https://nowstackit.com) and will be working as a Software Engineer Intern.
+*"At StackIt, we wish to take Spreadsheets into a new era.
 We are building the next-generation spreadsheet automation platform that will empower 1 billion+ business users to use spreadsheets as their business OS.
 StackIt is a Google Sheets Editor Plugin.
 Business teams can rely on StackIt to pull data from popular SaaS tools & internal databases like Chargebee, PostgreSQL, MySQL, etc regularly on spreadsheets.
-They can further analyze and build workflows & dashboards on top of it using StackIt.* - [StackIt](https://nowstackit.com).
+They can further analyze and build workflows & dashboards on top of it using StackIt."* - [StackIt](https://nowstackit.com).
 Thus, will be moving to Bangalore for the next couple of months.
 I may be **off the grid for a while** but will be back soon.
 Excited and looking forward to working with the team at StackIt in Bangalore.

 I recently visited Bangalore in May and met with my friends; to explore and pursue a new idea.
 We had a great time, and I look forward to meeting them again.
 I have planned something exciting for me to hop onto once my college gets over.
 My primary priority remains the same, to work with one of the top tech companies and work on projects I am passionate about.
 While I go and hunt, [Srijan](https://injuly.in) and I have planned to start something of our own!
 The egg has just been laid, and we have a lot of figuring out to do, but I am excited about it.